 We got tired of tools that had opinions about how we should think.

-Whatever shape your thinking takes, the canvas follows.
+Whatever shape your thinking takes, our canvas follows.

-Figma thinks in frames.
+Figma thinks mostly in frames.
 Miro thinks in sticky notes and project management formats on an infinite plane.
-Notion thinks in blocks stacked in a column.
+Notion thinks like blocks stacked in a column.
 Keynote thinks in 16:9 slides, one after the other.
-The moment you open the app you've signed a quiet agreement to think the way the tool thinks.

 The problem isn't that tools have structure.
 Structure is useful.
 The problem is that the structure is usually somebody else's.
-Somebody who decided, before you ever opened the file, how your ideas were supposed to relate to each other.
+Somebody who decided, before you ever opened the file, how your ideas were supposed to be explored, organized, and displayed.

 Those aren't neutral choices, and the tool made them for you before you showed up.